 Second, proline may be a less important osmolyte for P. lanceolata.
 In the closely related species Plantago major, sorbitol but not proline was increased in response to salt stress (Hassan et al. 2016), and in general sorbitol concentrations are strongly increased by drought and salt stress in many Plantago species (Pommerrenig et al. 2007; Hassan et al. 2016).
 Sorbitol may be especially important when N is limiting.
 Thus we suggest that under N limitation there may be a shift from accumulation of N-containing osmolytes, like proline, to non-N-containing osmolytes like sorbitol.

 The effects of drought on secondary metabolism can be variable (Chaves et al. 2003; Selmar and Kleinwaechter 2013; Metz et al. 2014).
 We had predicted that as a result of resource limitation in the drought treatment, an increase in compounds involved in osmoregulation would be associated with decreased iridoid glycoside concentrations.
 Indeed, catalpol concentrations were ca. 40% lower in leaves of plants grown in the drought plots.
 In contrast, aucubin concentrations were higher in these plants.
 As aucubin is the biosynthetic precursor of catalpol (Damtoft 1994), it is possible that the biosynthetic conversion of aucubin to catalpol was impaired in drought-exposed plants.
 Alternatively, catalpol may be more prone to degradation.
-Whatever the mechanism, similar to the current study, catalpol concentrations have been shown to be more responsive to low mineral N availability or to interspecific competition (Pankoke et al. 2015) and to arbuscular mycorrhiza (Schweiger, Baier, et al. 2014) than those of aucubin.
-Consistent with the current study, aucubin and catalpol were reported to make up high proportions (> 2-4% for each iridoid glycoside) of the leaf dry matter of P. lanceolata (Bowers and Stamp 1992, 1993; M. Deane Bowers et al. 1992; Quintero and Bowers 2012; Pankoke and Müller 2013).
+Whatever the mechanism, similar to the current study, catalpol concentrations have been shown to be more responsive to low mineral N availability or to interspecific competition (Pankoke et al. 2015) and to arbuscular mycorrhiza (Schweiger et al. 2014) than those of aucubin.
+Consistent with the current study, aucubin and catalpol were reported to make up high proportions (> 2-4% for each iridoid glycoside) of the leaf dry matter of P. lanceolata (Bowers and Stamp 1992, 1993; Bowers et al. 1992; Quintero and Bowers 2012; Pankoke and Müller 2013).

 Cluster analysis revealed that plants in the drought treatment were clustered together and that warming magnified the effects of drought (Figure 4 top).
 The chemistry of the plants also clustered in intriguing ways (Figure 4 side).
-While most chemicals responded similarly (Cluster III) with lower concentrations under drought, those in Cluster I (especially malate, citrate, and sorbitol) were higher.
-These results imply that metabolic shifts are correlated and are corroborated in Figure 5.
-From Figure 5 it is apparent that metabolites related to sugar and sugar alcohol metabolism (sorbitol) or a part of the citric acid cycle (malate, citrate) increased under drought.
-In contrast, amino acid metabolism and to a lesser degree terpenoid biosynthesis decreased under drought.
+While most chemicals responded similarly (Cluster III) with lower concentrations under drought, those in Cluster I (especially malate, citrate, and sorbitol) had higher concentrations.
+These results imply that metabolic shifts are correlated.
+From Figure 5 it is apparent that metabolites related to sugar and sugar alcohol metabolism (sorbitol) and those that are part of the citric acid cycle (malate, citrate) increased under drought.
+In contrast, amino acid metabolism and to a lesser degree terpenoid metabolism decreased under drought.

-Overall, our results indicate that shifts in environmental conditions, especially to changes in soil water availability will impact P. lanceolata chemistry in predictable ways.
+Overall, our results indicate that shifts in environmental conditions, especially changes in soil water availability will impact P. lanceolata chemistry in predictable ways.
 The underlying mechanisms for this shift deserve further study.
 These shifts could reflect plasticity to changes in the environment or may be a result of genetic differentiation after years of prolonged exposure.
 Also, given that these treatments can lead to secondary oxidative stress, the response of other metabolites such as flavonoids and phenylpropanoid glycosides (Janković et al. 2012), and enzymes, which function as antioxidants, should be considered in future studies.